 For information about the scheme or to find out if you qualify, visit the Ofgem website.

 The Home Heating Cost Reduction Obligation (HHCRO) is part of the ECO scheme.
 It’s sometimes also known as the Affordable Warmth Obligation and was previously known as the Warm Front.
 The funding can help you to cover the cost of replacing or repairing your boiler, as well as other energy-saving improvements.
 Aside from meeting the eligibility criteria mentioned above, you must also have a home with an energy rating of E, F or G. You can find this information on your Energy Performance Certificate.

-If you find that you don’t qualify for a free boiler, there are other ways in which you can control your energy costs.
-For instance, the Domestic Renewable Heat Incentive (RHI) is a financial scheme launched by the government in 2014 which promotes and encourages the usage of renewable heating in homes.
-It enables properties with certain specified renewable heating systems to receive payments at a set rate.
-The payments are made quarterly over a seven year period, and the amount you receive will depend on the type and size of system you have, and the amount of energy it generates in kilowatt-hours.
+If you find that you don’t qualify for a free boiler, there were other ways in which you can control your energy costs.
+For instance, the Domestic Renewable Heat Incentive (RHI) was a financial scheme launched by the government in 2014.
+It enabled properties with certain specified renewable heating systems to receive payments at a set rate.
+The payments were made quarterly over a seven year period, and the amount you received depended on the type and size of system you had, and the amount of energy it generates in kilowatt-hours.

 If you are having a new system fitted to take advantage of the offer, you should check that the technology you’re having installed is Microgeneration Certification Scheme (MCS) approved.
 You will also need to ensure that the installer is MCS certified for the technology type too.